 "Once I decided to take off school, once that kind of happened, I wasn’t going to pay to have an apartment when I was on tour," Allison said.

-So, she moved back in with her parents in Nashville, rent-free, and now she's on tour with Phoebe Bridgers.
+So, she moved back in with her parents in Nashville, rent-free, just wrapped up a tour with Phoebe Bridgers, and heads out on her own this spring.
 It seems like Soccer Mommy has the music business pretty dialed already.